Victorwz/LaViA/README.md

 <img src="assets/model.png" width="500" />

 ## Inference on Task Guidance Generation
-Our fine-tuned **LAVIA-llama-3-8b** model on the above task is available at TBA.
+Our fine-tuned **LAVIA-llama-3-8b** model on the above task is available at [LaViA-Llama-3-8b](https://huggingface.co/weizhiwang/LaViA-Llama-3-8b).

 If you would like to launch a LaViA server, please launch the gradio demo server.
 ```bash